BayAreaMetro/travel-modeling-as-science/A-foundation-structure.md

 It might seem rather easy to achieve, but it must be remembered that in a volunteer and highly selective environment, attracting new committers is not automatic.

-Diversity of committership is important for two main reasons:
+Diversity of associateship is important for two main reasons:

 * it gives long term stability to the project development: in fact, with all the developers affiliated to the same entity, the chance of seeing all of them moving away from the project at the same time is much greater than with a community of individuals affiliated to unrelated entities.

 * it gives a greater variety of technical visions: something that guarantees a better adherence to environment and user's needs, thus a higher change of finding real-life use of the software.

 ## OTHER FOUNDATION ENTITIES
 Along with the Incubator, the foundation has several other cross-foundation projects.
-For example the foundation does not have offices or buildings, it's a virtual entity that exists only on the internet and the technical infrastructure that enables it to operate is managed by the Infrastructure team.

-These and other cross-foundation projects are described on the Foundation Projects page.

-The foundation also hosts some foundation-wide mailing lists, which are detailed on the Mailing Lists page.

 ## IN REVIEW...
 The Apache Foundation represents one of the best examples of an open organization that has found balance between structure and flexibility.
 We hope to emulate their success here.
 We strive to find balance between openness and economical feasibility.
 We hope to continue to provide inspiration for businesses, governments, education, and for other foundations.